 The three year program enables students to earn an MSW by extending the curriculum plan thus requiring students to carry a full course load.
 This program curriculum distributes the foundation-generalist courses into two years.
 Internships begin in the second year of the program.
 The third year is the equivalent to the full-time program's final year with students assuming a full class and internship load.

-The MSW program also offers specialized training opportunities in child welfare and mental health.
+The MSW program also offers specialized training opportunities in child welfare.
 Please click on the following links for more information regarding these options.

 To be awarded the Master of Social Work degree, students must: 1) complete 63 units of specified graduate work in the MSW Program with a 3.0 or better grade point average (GPA); 2) complete all the prerequisites, course work, and agreements outlined by the MSW Program and San José State University that includes candidacy and graduation forms properly submitted while a graduate student; 4) meet the University English Competency requirement; and, 5) finish all degree requirements within seven years (California Code of Regulations, Title 5, Education).
 Please note that San José State University, not the MSW Program, is responsible for conferring the degree.